 Bandsaw Blade Length – The 1st thing you will need to know and the first entry on our custom bandsaw blade page is the length of the band.
 Often times you can find the required length printed right on the saw, usually on a plate with the make and model number of your saw.
 If this is not available you have a few options:

 Measure an old bandsaw blade – You can do this by cutting the blade and laying it out flat to lay your measuring tape beside.
 If you want to keep this blade for future use you can measure it while it is still welded, but this is a little trickier.
 Starting at the weld, place the end of your measuring tape so it lands right on the weld making sure the teeth are pointing away from the direction you are about to go.
 Holding the tape tight to the blade, move your hands down the blade about a foot or so.
 You don’t need to keep the end of the tape on the weld as long as you never lose contact between the blade and the measuring tape.
 Keep moving over the blade about a foot at a time until you come back to the weld.
 The measurement when you get back to the weld will be the length for your bandsaw.

-Use a string – Another method for determing the length of your blade is to set your bandsaw wheels in working position and tie a string around the loop where the blade will go.
+Use masking tape or a string – Another method for determing the length of your blade is to set your bandsaw wheels in working position and wrap maskingtape or tie a string around the loop where the blade will go.
 Make sure it is nice and tight.
-Remove the string, cut it and lay it out flat to measure the length.
+Remove the tape or string, cut it and lay it out flat to measure the length.

 Calculate the blade length – If you love math, then here is the mathematical method for calculating bandsaw blade length

 - Set the pullys or wheels in working position

 - Measure the distance from the centre of the hub on the upper and lower wheels (C)